-Much to Billy Dooley's (Jason Marsden) ire it is the time of year when the entire Dooley family come together for a weekend long reunion, he really can't think of anything worse especially when it comes to spending time with his cousin, Mark Jr. (Peter Billingsley).
+Much to Billy Dooley's (Jason Marsden) ire it is the time of year when the entire Dooley family come together for a weekend long reunion, he really can't think of anything worse especially when it comes to spending time with his cousin, Mark Jr. (Peter Billingsley - A Christmas Story).
 But with this being Meemaw's 100th birthday everyone is playing ball when it comes to getting on and playing the usual family games at the Jamesons' family running holiday park.
-But things get interesting when Billy meets Samantha (Melissa Joan Hart) a runaway lurking around the holiday park who is being chased by a couple of girls.
+But things get interesting when Billy meets Samantha (Melissa Joan Hart - Christmas Snow), a runaway, lurking around the holiday park who is being chased by a couple of girls.

 Now maybe "Family Reunion: A Relative Nightmare" did entertain audiences back in 1995 especially those who would have watched because they liked Melissa Joan Hart.
 But for me even the appearance of Melissa Joan Hart, as well as other familiar faces such as Peter Billingsley and Sara Rue, is unable to make this any more watchable.